 - Appeal to the multiple communication and change styles.

-- Remind Sponsors that communication happens when the listener “hears”, not when we “speak”.
+- Remind leaders that communication happens when the listener hears, not when they speak.

-- Use your analysis of Target resistance to define messages and frequency of communications.
+- Rely on your risk analysis to define messages and frequency of communications.

-- Be careful - communications can both mitigate and create resistance.
+- Be aware that communications can both mitigate risk and create risk.

-- Absent effective communications, Targets “fill in the gaps” with their perceptions and personal renditions of the change.
+- Without effective communications, people may “fill in the gaps” with their perceptions and personal renditions of the change.

-Every change effort relies on effective communications to share the information Targets need to know and answer the questions related to what they want to know.
-Regardless of the size, scope, complexity or timing of the change, your communication strategy and plan should incorporate, but not be limited to also sharing these 25 Required Change Communications messages...
+Regardless of the size, scope, complexity or timing of the change, your communication strategy and plan should incorporate (but not be limited to) sharing these 25 key messages.